creativestyle/checkout-by-amazon-doc/installation.rst

 Post-installation steps
 -----------------------

-* If you're using custom design theme, refer to the :ref:`Templates customization <customization-frontend-templates>` section to find out how to adjust **Login and Pay with Amazon** templates to your needs.
+* If you're using custom design theme, refer to the :ref:`Templates customization <customization-frontend-templates>` section to find out how to adjust **Amazon Pay** templates to your needs.
 * Go to :menuselection:`System --> Cache Management` and flush Magento cache storage.
 * If you have disabled compiler in pre-installation stage, you can go now to :menuselection:`System --> Tools --> Compilation`, recompile and enable compiler again.
 * Logout from the Magento admin and login again.

 Voila!
-The **Amazon Checkout v2** extension shall be installed now.
+The **Amazon Pay (Checkout v2)** extension shall be installed now.
 You can proceed to the :ref:`configuration` followed by :ref:`customization-frontend-templates` customization (if applicable).

 Upgrade